-Although it’s been practised for thousands of years it was only in 2014 that the first studies showed that meditation could help with depression, anxiety, and even pain.
+Although it’s been practiced for thousands of years it was only in 2014 that the first studies showed that meditation could help with depression, anxiety, and even pain.
 Since then, the idea of meditation has become more widespread and accepted, and you can now download any number of apps that will guide you through daily meditation.

 Find some time in your day for a regular 10-minute distress meditation and see how it helps you.

 If you have a lot on your plate, then taking some time out at the beginning or end of every day to plan what needs to get done next can be a big help.